Mărăcineni, Buzău: Politics

-The mayor of the commune is Ion Catinca, from the Social Democratic Party.
-The Mărăcineni Local Council, elected in the 2004 local government elections, is made up of 13 councillors, with the following party composition:
+The mayor of the commune is Dumitru Constantin, from the Social Democratic Party.
+The Mărăcineni Local Council, elected in the 2004 local government elections, was made up of 13 councillors, with the following party composition:

 History

 The first document mentioning the village of Mărăcineni is a property act of November 3, 1597, by which the prince of Wallachia, Mihai Viteazul acknowledges the ownership of Fătu of Mărăcineni over a vineyard which he had recently bought.

 Between 1960 and 1968, the commune was a suburb of Buzău.

 International relations

 Mărăcineni signed a cooperation agreement with Sèvres, France, in 1991.